jhuus/HawkEars-TensorFlow/README.md

 ## Implementation Notes
 ### Neural Networks
-The neural networks used by HawkEars are based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
+HawkEars uses an ensemble of three neural networks: one to detect low frequency noise during spectrogram creation, one to remove noise, and one to identify bird species.
+The noise detection and species identification networks are based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
 It is an image-classification network, trained on spectrogram images.
 The implementation is in model/efficientnet_v2.py.
-HawkEars uses three trained models, which are saved under the data folder:

-1. binary_classifier_ckpt is a single-label image classifier used to detect loud low-frequency noise during spectrogram creation.
-2. ckpt_s is a single-label image classifier used to detect non-overlapping bird sounds.
-3. ckpt_m is a multi-label image classifier used to detect overlapping bird sounds.

-When running analyze.py, the -p1 and -p2 parameters control the use of ckpt_s and ckpt_m.
-If predictions from both models exceed p1, or if the multi-label prediction exceeds p2, a label is created.
-The multi-label model is more sensitive, detecting more true positives but also more false positives.
-Setting p2 > p1 helps to limit the false positives.
+For noise removal, HawkEars uses [this neural network](https://github.com/keras-team/keras-io/blob/master/examples/vision/mirnet.py).

 ### Spectrograms
 Spectrograms are extracted from audio files in core/audio.py, then compressed and saved to a SQLite database.